asantosca/awss3chromeext/README.md

 # awss3chromeext
 A Google chrome plugin to link s3 addresses in the page

-To install this extension, open chrome://extensions in Chrome and drop the folder containing this extension in the "Extensions" tab.
+To install this extension, open <a href="chrome://extensions/" target="_blank">chrome://extensions/</a> in Chrome and drop the folder containing this extension in the "Extensions" tab.

 If properly installed, it should replace the text on pages, such as s3://iday-tests/asantos/awss3ext/ with a clickable version of it.